Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 Step 4.
 Getting protected from life’s risks.
 Even the best and safest drivers need car insurance.

-When you have enough money to travel leisurely, and Cebu Pacific seat sale alert turned on, the next challenge is finding the motivation to slice a portion and put money as insurance.
+When you have enough money to travel leisurely, and the Cebu Pacific seat sale alert is turned on, the next challenge is finding the motivation to slice a portion and put money as insurance.
 You know, the money you pay for now just in case you die sooner and we realize that we only really live once?
-Before COVID-19, we’re almost too certain that a “lockdown” or a “contagious pandemic” can happen in our lifetimes.
+Before COVID-19, we were almost too certain that a “lockdown” or a “contagious pandemic” could happen in our lifetimes.
 I’ve said the same about the Taal Volcano eruption.

 I remember scouting through my friend’s list and started looking for insurance agents, AKA financial advisors for AXA, SunLife, PruLife, and Manulife, only to move on to Step 5 and finally invest.